-We may be going through an uncertain time, but one thing is clear: pets make everything better.
+We’ve definitely discovered that self-isolation is tough, but one thing is clear: pets make everything better.

 Sure, working or studying from home has its perks.
 Trackpants are an acceptable choice for your morning meeting or lecture.
 Zoom backgrounds mean you can work from bed and no one will know.
 No commute to uni means you can get from the desk to the couch for a night of Netflix in record time.